tedmoskovitz/reinforcement_learning/README.md

+### This repository contains my solutions to Denny Britz's short course on reinforcement learning.
+The description is below (and the original repository can be found [here](https://github.com/dennybritz/reinforcement-learning)).

 ### Overview

 This repository provides code, exercises and solutions for popular Reinforcement Learning algorithms.
 These are meant to serve as a learning tool to complement the theoretical materials from